Billy Connolly? An artist now? Yep—and people are actually paying serious cash for his colorful, quirky prints.

 2. His Work Sells Out—Fast

-Every new series he’s dropped through Castle Fine Art has been snapped up pretty quickly.
+Every time Connolly drops a new series through Castle Fine Art, fans scoop it up fast—blink and it’s gone.
 His prints come in limited runs, but don’t get too hung up on the number—most of his print runs land at either 95 or 295 editions, limited enough to keep fans scrambling and prices climbing.

-When something’s in short supply and high demand, prices go up.
-And that’s exactly what’s happening.
+When something’s in short supply and high demand, prices usually go up.
+Prices haven’t gone crazy yet, but demand’s strong—and when pieces sell out fast, that’s always a good sign.

 3. There’s Real Resale Value